LSD Abuse Rehab, Rehabilitation, Recovery and Treatment

 According to the National Survey on Drug Use and Health (NSDUH), there were approximately 1.1 million persons aged 12 or older in 2007 who reported using hallucinogens for the first time within the past 12 months.
 There were no significant changes in LSD use from 2007 to 2008 for most prevalence periods among the 8th-, 10th-, and 12th-graders surveyed; however, there was a significant increase in past-month use of LSD among 12th-graders.
 (Source: National Institute on Drug Abuse (NIDA)) Perceived risk of harm from LSD abuse regularly decreased among 12th-graders (from 67.3 percent in 2007 to 63.6 percent in 2008).
 No other changes were significant, but longer-term trends indicate a steady decline in “perceived harmfulness” of LSD in all three grades.

 At JOURNEY MALIBU’s LSD Abuse Rehab, we know such changes in attitude could signal a subsequent increase in use, an outcome that would be of great concern since LSD users continue to grow in number, even as the concerns about LSD appear to be on the decline.
 At our JOURNEY MALIBU RECOVERY CENTER, we stand by ready, willing, and able to treat those LSD users who want to return to a fulfilling life without LSD or any mind-altering drug.

-If you’re serious about your recovery, and concerned about your use, abuse, or overuse of LSD, we hope you’ll consider making JOURNEY MALIBU your destination.
+If you’re serious about your recovery and concerned about your use, abuse, or overuse of LSD, we hope you’ll consider making the JOURNEY MALIBU your destination.

 Please call us today 888-717-5643 to see if our LSD Abuse Rehab is the appropriate program of recovery for you.
 If not, we’ll be sure to help you find the one that is.
 All calls are strictly confidential.